Tyr Protection / DI Konsult

 Ballistic steel has a lower investment cost and a much longer shelf life.
 Fiber materials commonly have 5 years warranty on the protection level and needs to be discarded after that time.
 They can also be negatively affected by sunlight and moisture.
 As long as corrosion is avoided ballistic steel has an almost indefinite shelf life.
 The lower investment cost combined with a longer shelf life makes steel core armor significantly more economical.

 Ballistic steel is generally superior when it comes to durability.
-For example fiber (aramid/polyethylene) & ceramic shields tend to easily get scratches, which can expose the fiber material and subject it to degradation from uv-light or moisture.
-Expensive ceramic shields can sometimes crack from ordinary use.
+For example fiber (aramid/polyethylene) & ceramic shields and body armor plates tend to easily get scratches, which can expose the fiber material and subject it to degradation from uv-light or moisture.
+Expensive ceramic armor can sometimes crack from ordinary use.
 Fiber/ceramic have several pros as well, but these examples are important points and has been described to us by operators as a significant problem.